 Q 7: What is a CO-OP plan?

 CO-OP stands for Consumer Operated and Oriented Plan, which is a type of health insurer created under the ACA.
 The ACA gave low interest loans to private organizations to create a new type of nonprofit insurer designed to increase the plan choices available through the state exchanges.
 Any profits earned by CO-OPs must be applied to either lower premiums or expand benefits for customers.
-The federal Center for Insurance Information and Insurance Oversight (CCIIO) in the U.S. Department of Health and Human Services (HHS) maintains oversight of the CO-OPs.
+The federal Center for Consumer Information and Insurance Oversight (CCIIO) in the U.S. Department of Health and Human Services (HHS) maintains oversight of the CO-OPs.
 CO-OPs also must be governed by their members (or customers) and are required to offer plans through their respective states’ exchanges.

 In [insert name of state], the [insert name of CO-OP] is the CO-OP available through the [insert name of state exchange].
 If a CO-OP in the state is no longer available or enrollment has been capped, then consumers can explore other coverage options through the exchange during the open enrollment period (or may be eligible for a special enrollment period (SEP) if their CO-OP coverage ends outside of the open enrollment period).